Bulgaria bans full-face veils in public places

 Many Bulgarians are concerned that the migrant inflows into Europe may pose a threat to their predominantly Orthodox Christian culture and help radicalize part of the country's long-established Muslim minority.

-(Reporting by Angel Krasimirov Editing by Jeremy Gaunt)
+(Reporting by Angel Krasimirov; Editing by Mark Trevelyan)